 On August 17, 2021, the State Council promulgated the Regulations on Security Protection of Critical Information Infrastructure, which became effective on September 1, 2021.
 Pursuant to the Regulations on Protection of Critical Information Infrastructure, critical information infrastructure refers to any important network facilities or information systems of an important industry or field such as public communication and information service, energy, transport, water conservation, finance, public services, e-government affairs and national defense science, and other industries and sectors that may endanger national security, people's livelihood and public interest in case of damage, function loss or data leakage.
-In addition, relevant administration departments of each critical industry and sector are responsible for formulating eligibility criteria and determining the critical information infrastructure in the respective industry or sector.
-The operators will be informed about the final determination as to whether they are categorized as critical information infrastructure operators, or CIIOs.
+In addition, relevant administration departments of each critical industry and sector are responsible for formulating eligibility criteria and determining the critical information infrastructure operators, or CIIOs.
 As of the date of this prospectus, no detailed rules or interpretation has been issued and we have not been informed as a CIIO by any governmental authorities.
 Furthermore, the exact scope of CIIOs, under the current regulatory regime remains unclear, and the PRC governmental authorities may have discretion in the interpretation and enforcement of these laws and regulations.
 Therefore, it is uncertain whether we would be deemed as a CIIO under PRC law.

 On August 20, 2021, the Standing Committee of the National People's Congress of the PRC, or the SCNPC, promulgated the Personal Information Protection Law, which integrates the scattered rules with respect to personal information rights and privacy protection and took effect on November 1, 2021.
 Our mobile apps and websites only collect basic user personal information that is necessary to provide the corresponding services.
 We do not collect any sensitive personal information or other excessive personal information that is not related to the corresponding services.
 We update our privacy policies from time to time to meet the latest regulatory requirements of Cyberspace Administration of China and other authorities and adopt technical measures to protect data and ensure cybersecurity in a systematic way.
-Nonetheless, the Personal Information Protection Law remain to be clarified by the Cyberspace Administration of China, other regulatory authorities, and courts in practice.
+Nonetheless, the Personal Information Protection Law raises the protection requirements for processing personal information, and many specific requirements of the Personal Information Protection Law remain to be clarified by the Cyberspace Administration of China, other regulatory authorities, and courts in practice.
 We may be required to make further adjustments to our business practices to comply with the personal information protection laws and regulations.